LALP Custom Programs

 - Foundations: Strengthen foundations of principles of governance and analyze emerging challenges and issues to develop new frameworks for addressing policy issues.

-- Innovation in Policy Development: Provide tools for the elaboration and evaluation of viable public policies with high impact for society.
+- Innovation in Policy Development: Provide tools for the elaboration and evaluation of viable public policies with a high impact for society.

 - Diverse Perspectives: Analyze innovative best practices in the implementation and impact of public policies in diverse countries, taking into consideration the inclusion of different sectors to develop truly integral policies.

 - Using New Technologies: Empowering public policy leaders to leverage the latest technology for the benefit of society.

-- Transformational Leadership: Fortify leadership skills on an individual level, to promote agents of change within government who will impact the organizational culture and greater society.
+- Transformational Leadership: Fortify leadership skills on an individual level, to promote agents of change within the government who will impact the organizational culture and greater society.

-The third edition of ILG Brazil was held in Brasilia from November 5-December 5, 2018 as a 3 module 10-day program designed for high level public policy leaders from Brazil .
-Sponsored by Microsoft.
+The third edition of ILG Brazil was held in Brasilia from November 5 to December 5, 2018, as a three-module 10-day program designed for high-level public policy leaders from Brazil and sponsored by Microsoft.